Bitts64/Bitts64/README.md

 - 👋 Hi, I’m @Bitts64
 - 👀 I’m interested in technology,...
-- 🌱 I’m currently learning C, PHP, SQL, and HTML.
+- 🌱 I’m currently learning C, PHP, SQL, CSS, and HTML.
 - 🔒 Currently not accepting collab requests
-- 📫 How to reach me ...
+- 📫 I'm currently not accepting public communications

 <!---
 Bitts64/Bitts64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.